 All crew members should have satisfactorily completed appropriate training for the intended voyage, survival courses and first aid courses.
 At least one member of the crew should have basic safety and equipment operations training similar to that expected of the professional seafarer.
-Such courses may be developed by (based on the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers) or are available through national programs or associations (cp.
-Annex A).
+Such courses may be specifically developed (based on the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers) or are available through national programs/associations or World Sailing approved centres.